vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Keep shining, because the right people will be blinded by your light." - Anonymous
 > 1. "Choose to be optimistic; it feels better." - Dalai Lama
-> 1. "The greatest wealth is health." - Virgil
 > 1. "Gratitude turns what we have into enough." - Anonymous
 > 1. "Positive anything is better than negative nothing." - Elbert Hubbard

-## Creativity and Innovation
+## Creativity and Innovation - V1

-- "Go instead where there is no path and leave a trail." - Ralph Waldo Emerson
+> 1. "Go instead where there is no path and leave a trail." - Ralph Waldo Emerson
-- "Imagination is the beginning of creation.
+> 1. "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw
-- "Dream big and dare to fail." - Norman Vaughan
+> 1. "Dream big and dare to fail." - Norman Vaughan
-- "Creativity is intelligence having fun." - Albert Einstein
+> 1. "Creativity is intelligence having fun." - Albert Einstein
-- "Innovation distinguishes between a leader and a follower." - Steve Jobs
+> 1. "Innovation distinguishes between a leader and a follower." - Steve Jobs

 ## Leadership and Influence